Vastus, Missouri

 Vastus is an unincorporated community in southern Butler County, in the U.S. state of Missouri.

-The community is on Missouri Route H. Neelyville is five miles t the west, the Black River flows past 3.5 miles to the east and the Missouri-Arkansas border is 3.5 miles to the south.
+The community is on Missouri Route H. Neelyville is five miles to the west, the Black River flows past 3.5 miles to the east, and the Missouri-Arkansas border is 3.5 miles to the south.

 History

-A post office called Vastus was established in 1891, and remained in operation until 1927.
+A post office called Vastus was established in 1891 and remained in operation until 1927.
 Vastus is a name derived from Latin, signifying "great".

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen Climate Classification system, Vastus has a humid subtropical climate, abbreviated "Cfa" on climate maps.